emiliabenatuil/GettingandCleaningDataCourseProject/CodeBook.md

           5           STANDING
           6             LAYING

  And then we have the following, each measures a different variable and are all numeric.
+The values represented are the average values of each variable for each activity and each subject.
  [3] "tBodyAccMean()-X"
  [4] "tBodyAccMean()-Y"
  [5] "tBodyAccMean()-Z"